I'll never forget the moment when

 Conclusion

-In my journey as an architect, I've seen how trust can change everything.
+In my short but intense journey, I've seen how trust can change everything.

 That's why I want to leave you with some final thoughts and a call to action.